bmount/datacouch_template/README.md

 Don't use this live without disabling fakelogin (at a minimum).

-Once you have Erlang, Node, and rebar installed, clone and enter this repo, pick a username and password (these are for a new couch on port 5914, not any existing server), then:
+Once you have Erlang and Node installed, clone and enter this repo, pick a username and password (these are for a new couch on port 5914, not any existing server), then:

 `./build-datacouch.sh`

-To start and stop the server and node servers, use `./start` and `./stop`.
+To start and stop the couch server and node servers, use `./start` and `./stop`.

 Do something like what's on the last line of output of the build script above, about adding this line to your /etc/hosts: `127.0.0.1  datacouch.dev`, same for couchdb.dev. then open your browser to `http://datacouch.dev:5914`.
+Create an app at http://dev.twitter.com for the oauth tokens to put into your `datacouch.conf` file.
+To get started you can also log in to http://datacouch.dev:5914/fakelogin without setting up the twitter credentials.

 Requires: